From generalized permutahedra to Grothendieck polynomials via flow polytopes: Introduction

 \section{Introduction}

 The flow polytope $\F_G$ associated to a directed acyclic graph $G$ is the set of all flows $f:E(G) \rightarrow \mathbb{R}_{\geq 0}$ of size one.
-Flow polytopes are fundamental objects in combinatorial optimization \cite{schrijver}, and in the past decade they were also uncovered in representation theory \cite{bv, mm}, the study of the space of diagonal harmonics \cite{lmm, tesler}, and the study of Schubert and Grothendieck polynomials \cite{pipe1, toric}.
-In this paper we establish the deep connection between flow polytopes and generalized permutahedra and use this connection to prove that for certain permutations, the supports of Schubert polynomials as well as the homogeneous components of Grothendieck polynomials are integer points of generalized permutahedra.
+Flow polytopes are fundamental objects in combinatorial optimization \cite{schrijver}, and in the past decade they were also uncovered in representation theory \cite{bv, mm}, the study of the space of diagonal harmonics \cite{lmm, tesler}, and the study of Schubert and Grothendieck polynomials \cite{toric,pipe1}.
 A natural way to analyze a convex polytope is to dissect it into simplices.
 The relations of the subdivision algebra, developed in a series of papers \cite{root1, root2, prod}, encode dissections of a family of flow (and root) polytopes (see Section \ref{sec2} for details).
-The key to connecting flow polytopes and generalized permutahedra lies in the study of the dissections of flow polytopes obtained via the subdivision algebra:

-\textit{(1) How are the dissections of a flow polytope obtained via the subdivision algebra related to each other?}

-In Theorem \ref{theoremA} we give a full characterization of the left-degree sequences (Definition \ref{def:ld}) of any dissection of a flow polytope obtained via the subdivision algebra, and we show that while the dissections themselves are different their left-degree sequences are the same.
-That the left-degree sequences do not depend on the dissection was previously proved in special cases by Escobar and the first author \cite{pipe1}, and independently from the authors, Grinberg \cite{grinberg} recently showed it for arbitrary graphs in his study of the subdivision algebra.
-Our characterization of the left-degree sequences of any reduction tree of any graph serves as the cornerstone of the rest of the work in this paper.

-Since by Theorem \ref{theoremA} the left-degree sequences are an invariant of the underlying flow polytope and do not depend on the choice of dissection, it is natural to ask: